wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

 outdated: false
 replacement_url: ""
 ---
 In this tutorial, you will use [CallKit](https://developer.apple.com/documentation/callkit) to handle the VoIP push notifications sent to an iOS device when using the Vonage Client SDK for iOS.
 CallKit allows you to integrate your iOS application into the system so your application can look like a native iOS phone call.

 <sign-up number></sign-up>

 ## Prerequisites

++ A Vonage API account.
+If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up)

 + An Apple Developer account and test device.